fisico-alienado/react-tres-en-raya/README.md

 ## Add a toggle button for sorting
 So far, the moves list is displayed in ascending order by default, from game start to the latest step.
 We need to enable the moves list to be displayed in descending order, from lastest step to game start, and add a toggle button to switch the sorting order.
-At first, add =isAscending= state representing which order should be displayed to the constructor:
+At first, add `isAscending` state representing which order should be displayed to the constructor:

 #+BEGIN_SRC js
 class Game extends React.Component {